 Tangerine/Citrus line Pinstripe with Extreme Whiteout or Whitewall markings.

-This is an Extreme Whiteout, or Whitewall.
+This is an Extreme Whiteout, or Whitewall - same gecko pictured at the top of the page.
 The pattern doesn't cut straight across, so some might argue it's not a Whitewall, but it is still, both genetically and morphologically, the same thing.